Hamm's Brewery: History

+19th century

-The Theodore Hamm Brewing Company was established in 1865 when German immigrant Theodore Hamm (1825–1903)Theodore Hamm] acquired it in default of a loan issued to Andrew F. Keller.
+The Theodore Hamm Brewing Company was established in 1865 when German immigrant Theodore Hamm (1825–1903) acquired it in default of a loan issued to Andrew F. Keller.
 Keller had in 1858 established the Pittsburgh Brewery over artesian wells in a section of the Phalen Creek valley in St. Paul.
 As the brewery grew, Keller procured a loan from tavern owner and customer Theodore Hamm to expand the brewery.
 The loan was secured with the deed of the brewery.
 Costs ran ahead of sales, and in 1864 Hamm took over the business in default and renamed it Theo.
 Hamm's Excelsior Brewery.
 Keller retired and became a saloon operator; he died on February 19, 1873.

 Hamm, a butcher by trade and local saloon owner, first hired Jacob Schmidt as a brewmaster.
 Schmidt remained with the company until the early 1880s, becoming a close family friend of the Hamms.
 Schmidt left the company after an argument over Louise Hamm's disciplinary actions regarding Schmidt's daughter, Marie.
 By 1884, Schmidt was a partner at the North Star Brewery not far from Hamm's brewery.
 By 1899, he had established his own brewery on the site of the former Stalhmann Brewery site.
 In need of a new brewmaster, Hamm hired Christopher Figge, who started a tradition of three generations of Hamm's brewmasters, with his son William and grandson William II eventually serving in the position.
 By the 1880s, the Theodore Hamm Brewing Company was reportedly the second largest in Minnesota.

+20th century

 During Prohibition, the company survived by producing soft drinks and other food products, enabling it to expand rapidly through acquisitions after the repeal of Prohibition in 1933.
 From 1933 until 1965, Hamm's saw much success, becoming the fifth largest brewery in the nation by the 1950s; much of this can be attributed to William C. Figge Jr. taking over as president in 1951.
 Figge expanded the Hamm's brand into a national entity with breweries in Saint Paul, Los Angeles, San Francisco, Baltimore, and Houston.
 The latter two were short-lived and closed soon after they opened.
 As the company celebrated its 100th anniversary, the family sold the brewery and left the brewing industry to focus on its real estate ventures.

+In 1965, the company was acquired by Heublein.
+In 1973, Hamm's was sold to a group of Hamm's distributors which in turn sold it to the Olympia Brewing Company in 1975.
+In 1983, Pabst purchased Olympia—along with Hamm's.
+It was at this time that the Saint Paul flagship brewery was traded to the Stroh Brewing Company; Stroh's continued to operate the brewery until 1997.
+When it closed, the operation ended a 137-year brewing tradition on the site.
+Its buildings were shuttered, and subsequently vandalized, demolished, or left to decay.
+Miller Brewing acquired the brand from Pabst in 1999.